 Education

-Children are naturally attracted towards the poetries and the rhythms and that is why their responses to the poetry are instinctive and innate.
-The relationship of children with the poetry starts in the mother’s womb when the child becomes familiar of the rhythm of mother’s heartbeat.
+Children are naturally attracted to the poetries and the rhythms, and that is why their responses to the poetry are instinctive and innate.
+The relationship of children with the poetry starts in the mother’s womb when the child becomes familiar with the rhythm of the mother’s heartbeat.
 The children always enjoy the rhythms and thus, they are hard-wired to the musical language.
-The rhythms of the mother’s heartbeat, songs, and poetry give pleasure to the children and that is why they enjoy the rhyme, rhythm, and repetition of words.
+The rhythms of the mother’s heartbeat, songs, and poetry give pleasure to the children, and that is why they enjoy the rhyme, rhythm, and repetition of words.
 Tony Harrison, a poet, pointed out that the scansion of the poetry unites the attention and that is why the babies rock with rhythm, lullabies, and other poetries.
 The attraction towards rhythm is a universal phenomenon and that is why the focus of the poetries of children is the rhythm and the repetition of words.
-The rhythm of the poetry not only attracts the children but also to the human being.
-Now, this study will evaluate that how the rhythm is important in the poetry of children and what are the other factors which contribute to the development of rhythm in the children’s poetry.
+The rhythm of the poetry attracts not only the children but also the human being.
+Now, this study will evaluate how rhythm is important in the poetry of children and what other factors contribute to the development of rhythm in children’s poetry.

 The best poetry says something that lasts.
 It leaves a footprint deep in the earth of what it means to be human.

 Poetry is an intense form of language, which may be either universal or personal.
-Poetry can derive the minds either to enlarge the sympathies or to help to develop better understanding.
-Poetry gives pleasure to the children and can offer them to insight about the different scenarios of being human.
-Poetry is another word of the expression of feelings, which provides a better way to give order to experience.
-Simply poetry is a power and poet can use it in any way.
-Especially, for the children, poetry is highly dependent on the selection of words by the poets and thus the children imbibe poetry from people who bring it some passion.
-However, the poetry may be different for the adults because they can understand the poetry lines, can write the new one, and can be bold readers of demanding poetry.
+Poetry can derive the minds either to enlarge the sympathies or to help develop a better understanding.
+Poetry gives pleasure to the children and can offer them insight into the different scenarios of being human.
+Poetry is another word for the expression of feelings, which provides a better way to give order to experience.
+Simply, poetry is a power, and a poet can use it in any way.
+Especially for children, poetry is highly dependent on the selection of words by the poets, and thus, the children imbibe poetry from people who bring it some passion.
+However, poetry may be different for adults because they can understand the poetry lines, can write new ones, and can be bold readers of demanding poetry.

 “Children imbibe poetry from people who bring to it some ease and passion … young people can be bold readers of rich and demanding poetry – and writers of it too – when they come to it as participants, rather than as passive consumers.”